EMBL-EBI-TSI/cloud-portal-help/README.md

 The `jwt` token, can be also defined as an environment variable named `jwt`, and it will not be required by the script.

 - `kibana.md` contains information about the TSI kibana endpoint.

+- `securing_credentials.md` provides a way to secure git public repositories from credential leaks.